Modern Slavery Statement.

 Gattaca plc (Gattaca) is an international recruitment business providing outsourced staffing solutions and recruitment services to those operating in the engineering and technology markets.

-During the financial year up to 31 July 2024, the Gattaca Group (Group) consists of a number of specialist recruitment brands including:
+During the financial year up to 31 July 2025, the Gattaca Group (Group) consisted of a number of specialist recruitment brands including:

 As the parent company, Gattaca provides the infrastructure, tools and governance to the rest of the Group.
 The Group has dedicated Legal, Compliance and Company Secretarial functions to ensure compliance on legal and regulatory aspects of trading in the UK and internationally.
 All of our Group Support functions operate under the Gattaca brand.